 Firstly, We must die to sin, sinful desires, false beliefs, etcetera, so sin can have absolutely no hold on, or power over us, the truly born again disciples of Christ!
-Without ‘crucifying’ our sin-nature and sinful beliefs and thoughts, none of Jesus’ disciples can live in Him!
-We ourselves must decidedly ‘crucify’ our sinful beliefs and thoughts by repenting from it to turn wholeheartedly and single-mindedly to Jesus.
+Without decidedly and wholeheartedly repenting from or ‘crucifying’ our sin-nature and sinful beliefs and thoughts, none of Jesus’ disciples can live in Him!
 Paul wrote in Gal.
-2:20-21 that he “died [spiritually and emotionally to the Old Testament, outward, ceremonial law, or to legalism and religiosity] “to live in Christ.”
+2:20-21 that he “died [spiritually and emotionally to the Old Testament, outward, ceremonial law, or to legalism and religiosity] to live in Christ.”
 At any given time, only one king can rule in the human temple.
 Therefore, Paul declared, “I have been crucified with Christ.
 It is no longer I who live, but Christ Who lives in me.
-The life, which I now live in the flesh, [as a human being one earth,] I live by faith in the Son of God, Who loved me and gave Himself for me.
+The life, which I now live in the flesh, [as a human being on earth,] I live by faith in the Son of God, Who loved me and gave Himself for me.
 I do not set aside the grace of God; for if righteousness comes through [my futile human efforts to keep] the law, [or by keeping ritual sacraments in the church,] then Christ died in vain.”

-Secondly, We must be buried once we died to sin and self or we will stink up the whole world.
+Secondly, The “old man” or sin nature that we inherited from Adam and Eve must be buried once we died to sin and self or we will stink up the whole world.
 Paul explained in Rom.
 6:1-23, “…As many [believing disciples] who [spiritually] died [to their state of sin without Christ and to the lusts of the world] and were [water] baptized into Christ Jesus, were baptized into His death… so that the [former crucified ] body of sin [or the state of sin that we inherited from Adam and Eve] might be done away with [or symbolically buried under water,] that we should no longer be slaves of sin…” (Rom.
 5:12-13; 6:1-14.)
-We must bury the dead; [those who have sincerely accepted Christ but still have not obeyed Him to baptize themselves in water;] otherwise they drag their old , stinking corpses of sin with them wherever they go.
+We must bury the dead; [those who have sincerely accepted Christ but still have not obeyed Him to baptize themselves in water;] otherwise they drag their old, stinking corpses of sin with them wherever they go.
 Such undead “zombies” or unbaptized believers will infect everyone with false doctrine and other sin; turning everyone around them into slaves of [death or] sin.